-Phase two capitalizes on the progress the Mayor’s Office has made by advancing strategies and tactics made possible through the foundation laid during phase one.
+Phase two capitalizes on the progress the Mayor’s Office has made by advancing aggressive strategies and building on the foundation laid during phase one.
 Because systems change is a long-term process involving institutionalization, capacity building, and sustainable partnerships, phase one’s series of objectives continues to provide the overall structure for phase two.

 |Progress in Plan Implementation|

 |No Longer Needed||2 Tactics|

 |The Mayor’s Office has completed 100% of the First Phase and 84% of the Second Phase of the Strategic Plan in under 4 years, excluding those tactics no longer needed.

 - Not Necessary